accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Robust design__ means to tolerate quick volatile feature changes.
 Simple & direct solution has a nice play, because it carries few assumptions, and retains the __information flow__ through layers.
 Without tricks, how you describe the solution in plain __human language__, how it is implemented in code.
 Performance optimization is left to hotspots located with diagnostic tools.

   * __Trade off__.
 Optimized algorithms and robust design have their fundamental conflicts.
 As a balanced trade off, usually optimized algorithms localize into smaller and specialized scopes, while robust design expands to the most parts of the system.
+Though the former attracts people as being "core", it implies smaller adoptable scope, more likely to be replaced by reuse, and less chance of cross domain intersection.

 ## About analytical skills in designing